lucas-marianno/flutter_algorithm_visualizer/assets/algo_info/bitonic_sort.md

 ## Brief algorithm description

 - The algorithm divides the list into two halves, sorts one half in ascending order and the other half in descending order to create a bitonic sequence.
 It then merges the sequence by comparing and swapping elements to form a sorted sequence.
 This process is repeated, dividing the sequence into smaller bitonic sequences and merging them.
-- In this app, bitonic sorting happens in sequential processing in order to promote easier visualization.
+- This version of the bitonic sorting algorithm uses sequential processing in order to promote easier visualization.

-## Implementation in Dart
+## Implementations in Dart

-### Sequencial processing
+### Sequencial processing (Recursion-free)

 ```Dart
 void sequencialBitonicSort(List<int> list) {